Art at Hatfield

 Image

-Studio Hours: Mondays 3-4:30 p.m., or email Oriana for an appointment.
-Oriana will be working in the art studio on the second floor of the Gladys Valley Marine Studies Building.
+Studio Hours: Mondays and every other weekend, or schedule an appointment with Chet by email.
+He will be working in the art studio on the second floor of the Gladys Valley Marine Studies Building.

-Visit Oriana's website to see a full gallery of her work.
+Visit Chet's website to see and hear a full gallery of his work.